Television Nagasaki: History

 In 1977, it announced that it would build its new headquarters, which were completed in February 1979.
 The building has two floors below the ground and six above ground, and its studio area increased to 225 square meters.
-In 1984, its revenues surpassed the five billion yen mark (5,067 billion yen).
+In 1984, its revenues surpassed the five billion yen mark (5.067 billion yen).
 The station unveiled a new logo (the current one) in 1988.
 International cooperation began in 1986 with an agreement with Shanghai Television (currently Shanghai Media Group).
-During the height of the bubble economy, it received 6,25 billion yen in revenue and net profits of 1,239 billion yen in 1989.
+During the height of the bubble economy, it received 6.25 billion yen in revenue and net profits of 1.239 billion yen in 1989.

-The appearance of Nagasaki Culture Telecasting (ANN) and Nagasaki International Television (NNN/NNS) in 1990 and 1991 respectively gave the prefecture four commercial television stations, intensifying competition among advertisers.
+The appearance of Nagasaki Culture Telecasting (TV Asahi/ANN) and Nagasaki International Television (NTV/NNN/NNS) in 1990 and 1991 respectively gave the prefecture four commercial television stations, intensifying competition among advertisers.
 On Ocobter 1, 1990, the station decided to withdraw its contract with NTV, in readiness for the launch of NIB.
 In 1991, when Mount Unzen erupted, three KTN reporters were killed during the coverage, making the station the only one in the prefecture to have human losses.
 In 1995, it started building the annex at its headquarters, which were finished in 1997.
 The annex has seven floors (one below the ground and six above) and has an area of 4,000 square meters.
 KTN's official website launched in October 1996.
 In 1998, it suffered a loss of 49 million yen due to acquisition of new equipments.
 However, profits rose again the following year.

 The station unveiled its mascot K-tan (けーたん) in 2001.
 In 2004, it won the Triple Crown in ratings: 10.3% share for the full-day ratings, 14.9% during prime time and 15.1% for the whole evening.
 It maintained its position in 2005.
 Digital terrestrial broadcasts began on December 1, 2006, during the final stage of the implementation of digital signals in Japan.
 For its 40th anniversary of establishment, in 2008, it co-produced the drama series Moonlight with SMG's Dragon Television, airing on both channels.
-The station conducted a pilot analog shutdown in Tsushima on January 24, 2011, the signal was switched off in the rest of the prefecture on July 24.
+The station conducted a pilot analog shutdown in Tsushima on January 24, 2011; the signal was switched off in the rest of the prefecture on July 24.